cclib/cclib/doc/sphinx/data_notes.rst

 These are the current values for the criteria used to determine whether a geometry has converged in the course of a geometry optimisation.
 It is an array of dimensions ``m x n``, where ``m`` is the number of geometry optimisation iterations and ``n`` the number of target criteria.

-Note that many programs print atomic coordinates before and after a geomtry optimisation, which means that there will not necessarily be ``m`` elements in ``atomcoords``_.
+Note that many programs print atomic coordinates before and after a geometry optimisation, which means that there will not necessarily be ``m`` elements in `atomcoords`_.

 If the optimisation has finished successfully, the values in the last row should be smaller than the values in geotargets_ (unless the convergence criteria require otherwise).

 hessian
 -------

-An array of rank 1 that contains the elements of [http://en.wikipedia.org/wiki/Hessian_matrix hessian] or the force constant matrix.
-Only the lower triangular part of the 3Nx3N matrix is stored (this may change in the future, maybe also only the force-constant , unwighted matrix will be parsed).
+An array of rank 1 that contains the elements of the `hessian <http://en.wikipedia.org/wiki/Hessian_matrix>`_ or force constant matrix.
+Only the lower triangular part of the 3Nx3N matrix is stored (this may change in the future, maybe also only the unweighted matrix will be parsed).

-* currently available only in ``Molpro``

 .. index::
     single: molecular orbitals; homos (attribute)